Skip to main content

 Black Bear Photo: Tom Reichner/Shutterstock

-Yes, black bears hibernate.
-When black bears hibernate during the winter, they breathe just once per minute and their body temperature is 4-5 degrees Celsius lower.
-They don’t drink or eat anything during hibernation.
-They don’t even go to the little bear’s room!
+Black bears breathe only once per minute during their hibernation and their body temperature drops by 4-5 degrees Celsius.
+They don't drink or eat during this time.
+They don’t defecate either.

 Black Bear Photo: Debbie Steinhausser/Shutterstock